Website Help and Frequently Asked Questions (FAQ)

 How can the contents of these web pages be printed?

 Answer: Individual pages can be printed using the browser’s “Print” function.
 On a few pages, there is a “Print” button that will bring up the Print menu.
 Also, pressing “Ctrl-P” (press the “Ctrl” key and the letter “P” simultaneously) is a shortcut that also brings up the Print menu.
-On our website, settings exist that will prevent the banner, menu areas, and footer from being printed; only the main content area of a page
+On our website, settings exist that will prevent the banner, menu areas, and footer from being printed; only the main content area of a page will be printed.

 For some pages, there is a PDF version of the page available.
 The PDF format may produce a better printed page, but there are differences among browsers and systems that make it difficult to predict exactly how to deal with a PDF document; see this PDF help FAQ for more information.